Divide, Interact, Sample: The Two-System Paradigm: A Two-System Approach for McKean--Vlasov Equations

 where $\mathcal{W}_2$ denotes the 2-Wasserstein distance. \end{assumption}

 The classical particle approximation to \eqref{eq:mckean_vlasov_sde} is given by the system of $N$ interacting SDEs:

 with $W_t^1,\ldots,W_t^N$ independent Brownian motions and $\bfX_t = \{X_t^j\}_{j=1}^N$.
-As $N\to\infty$, this interacting particle system converges to the mean-field equation \eqref{eq:mckean_vlasov_sde} in the sense of \emph{propagation of chaos} \cite{chaintron2022, sznitman_1991}: the particles become asymptotically independent and each follows the law of the McKean-Vlasov solution $\overline{X}_t$.
+As $N\to\infty$, this interacting particle system converges to the mean-field equation \eqref{eq:mckean_vlasov_sde} in the sense of \emph{propagation of chaos} \citep{sznitman_1991, chaintron2022}: the particles become asymptotically `independent' and each follows the law of the McKean--Vlasov solution $\overline{X}_t$.

-\textbf{The Two-System Approach.}\\ Following the two-system paradigm, we introduce a coupled SDE on an augmented state $Z_t = (Z_{1,t}, Z_{2,t}) \in \mathbb{R}^{2d}$, where $Z_{1,t}, Z_{2,t} \in \mathbb{R}^d$.
+\textbf{The Two-System Approach.}\\ Following the two-system paradigm, we introduce a coupled SDE on an augmented state $Z_t = (X_{t}, Y_{t}) \in \mathbb{R}^{2d}$, where $X_{t}, Y_{t} \in \mathbb{R}^d$.
 We define

 where $\pi_t = \law(Z_t)$ and $W_t$ is a Brownian motion in $\mathbb{R}^{2d}$.
 The drift and diffusion are constructed as